Tectonics of the South China Sea: Sea floor spreading

-Analysis of the petrology of several micro-blocks in the South China Sea were done by Yan.
+Analysis of the petrology of several microblocks in the South China Sea were done by Yan.
 Two types of granites were classified.
 They are tonalitic granite and monzogranite.
 Tonalitic granite contains higher content of Ti, Al, Fe, Mg, Ca, Na and P, less Si and K, and could be derived from melting of the mantle and lower Precambrian crust.
 Monzogranite, however, was found to be derived by crustal melting.
 Therefore, the presence of monzogranite indicates an extension of South China Sea lithosphere.
 Changing ratios of these two categories of granites, together with their trace and major element compositions, as well as petrology also shows the changing character of seafloor spreading history in Cenozoic.

 Tectonic models of sea floor spreading

 There are three main models that try to interpret how the opening and formation of the South China Sea happened over long periods of geological time.
 They are the collision-extrusion model, the subduction-collision model, and the hybrid model.
 These models were illustrated by Fyhn et al, 2009.